 If you previously participated in the Festival, welcome back!
 As we learn and develop, new policies have been instituted.
 These should help streamline processes for artists and admin.
-Please read carefully below for all changes.
+Some new policies may be the result of our new venue and theme.
+Please read carefully below for all changes and the application link.

 Submission Information:

-Your submission can be any genre (comedy, horror, romance) and any discipline (circus, dance, burlesque, interdisciplinary arts).
-Priority will be given to Chicago-area locals.
-A cast must consist of at least 50% Chicago residents to count for priority.
+Your submission can be any genre (comedy, horror, romance) and any discipline (circus, dance, puppets, burlesque, interdisciplinary arts).
+Priority will be given to Chicago-area locals and those with local connections.
+A cast must consist of at least 50% Chicago residents to count for priority, and all cast members must be approved to work in the US.
 Acts will be matched with cabarets or used as openers for shows, as best fits the needs of the Festival.
 We will take genre and discipline into account.

 Notes on the Festival Structure and New Policies